Autonomous University of Madrid: Societies and compromise

 The Autonomous University of Madrid has an active student body, having organised one of Spain's most important events against the dictatorship in 1976 called the Iberian Peoples Festival.
 It had an attendance of over 70,000.
 UAM has over a hundred student societies covering activities ranging from student unionism to theatre and music.
 The oldest active association in UAM is the Law Students Association (AED in Spanish), a left-leaning student union established in 1981.
 Furthermore, there are new prominent societies in the field of social sciences, such a Debate Society (Sociedad de Debates UAM) and a Model UN society (UAM-I-MUN), both founded and run mainly by law students.

 UAM does not have a formal student government body, as it has been rejected by students in several occasions, and instead students elect different student unions (usually with difference on political issues) to the different university government bodies.

 In recent years, UAM students have organised massively to protest against terrorism, after the assassination of Francisco Tomas y Valiente by ETA in 1995, against the Organic Law of Universities in 2001, to clean Spain's northern coast after the Prestige oil spill in 2002, against the War in Iraq in 2003, to assist to the II European Social Forum also in 2003, and in solidarity with the victims of the 11 March 2004 Madrid train bombings.

 Festivals and parties

 UAM is also a festive campus, holding several festivals during spring.
-The most important one was the Spring festival held until 1993, but halted due to massification.
+The most important one was the Spring festival held until 1993, but halted due to overcrowding.
 Since then minor festivals have been held by student associations.
 These festivals usually consist of rock concerts by amateur rock bands (many of which have members that are UAM) from midday until dusk.
 According to university regulations, festival profits have to be destined to charities or to the organisation of cultural events.
-In 2005, due to massification of the festivals that led to several problems, university officials suspended further festivals until a more convenient place for their celebration would be found.
+In 2005, due to overcrowding of the festivals that led to several problems, university officials suspended further festivals until a more convenient place for their celebration would be found.
 Thus, no festivals were held in 2006.